pryv/example-apps-web/hf-example/README.md

 ## Project Specifications

 - Ask for login
+- Request access for the app "app-web-hfdemo" to manage the stream "HF Demo"
 - Collect high-frequency data resulting from mouse motion (web version) or phone's accelerometer (mobile version)
 - Display the data
 - Create or delete a sharing to a third party